 - Our oocyte donor IVF pregnancy rates are amongst the highest reported.
 Cumulative pregnancy chances with donor eggs at CHR, including all embryos produced in a given donor egg cycle, are typically in the high 80% to low 90% range.
 Yet, CHR considers egg donation only a treatment of absolute last resort.

 - Your pregnancy chances (and your risk of miscarriages) with donor eggs largely depend on the quality of the eggs that the egg donor produces.
-To ensure that you will have the best possible pregnancy chances, CHR rigorously screens donor applicants not only based on age and ovarian reserve status but also for a wide array of medical conditions and other factors.
+To ensure that you will have the best possible pregnancy chances, CHR rigorously screens donor applicants.
+Our screening is based not only on age and ovarian reserve status, but also a wide array of medical conditions and other factors.

 - Our program is extremely selective; only 1-3% of egg donor candidates are admitted to create a donor profile in our egg donor database.

 - Our program likely offers the largest and most ethnically, culturally, religiously and physically diverse pool of carefully selected egg donors anywhere in the world.
 This means that you have a real choice: You choose your egg donors from amongst about 200 excellent candidates, based on what characteristics you are looking for in your egg donor.
 (Egg donors: learn more about our process for donating eggs here.)

 - Since we do not perform shared egg donation (in which multiple recipients split a donor's eggs), we can really match you with your donor in physical appearance (like hair, skin, and eye color) and other criteria that are important to you.
 You don't have to settle for a donor whom all the recipients participating in the shared donor cycle can agree on.